kyleu/boilerplay/README.md

 $ open http://127.0.0.1:9000
 ```

 As the application starts, it will create database tables and seed data.
-If you see any SQL errors, restart (as the table creation has a race condition I'm working to fix).

-Once you've signed up, visit http://127.0.0.1:9000/admin/enable to bootstrap your account as an admin.
+The first account to sign up is created as an Admin, all subsequent users will have a normal user role.

 ## Projects